DaviHynh/Parallel-Assignment-2/README.md

 - 8 guests resulted in a range of 49 to 133 guest calls.
 (Expected is 64).
 A majority of calls were +/- 15 away from 64.

 There's some binomial distribution magic here, but I ran these tests quickly so this is as good as it's gonna get.
 From the empirical testing, I believe the runtime is approximately O(n^2).
+O(n^3) would result in a much higher upper bound, so I don't think it's that runtime.

 Incrementing the number of guests is dependent on the number of available threads for a machine.
 Having too many guests/threads than a machine can support will lead to a slow runtime.